Beovolytics-Inc/oct-token/README.md

     // The owner of this contract or other beneficiaries can increase it. uint256 unreleasedBalance;

-    // The amount of supervised unreleased balance of the beneficiary.
+    // The amount of unreleased supervised balance of the beneficiary.
     //
-    // Only the owner of this contract can decrease it. uint256 supervisedUnreleasedBalance;
+    // Only the owner of this contract can decrease it. uint256 unreleasedSupervisedBalance;

     // The amount of released balance of the beneficiary.
     //
     // Because the smart contract can NOT automatically execute over time,
-    // this value will be updated ONLY when 'unreleasedBalance' or 'supervisedUnreleasedBalance'
+    // this value will be updated ONLY when 'unreleasedBalance' or 'unreleasedSupervisedBalance'
     // is changed during release period (from EARLIEST_RELEASE_START_TIME to RELEASE_END_TIME).
     //
     // This value may NOT be equal to the actual total released balance,